PlatformerTeam/mad/README.md

 [![CI](https://github.com/PlatformerTeam/mad/actions/workflows/build_and_run_tests.yml/badge.svg)](https://github.com/PlatformerTeam/mad/actions/workflows/build_and_run_tests.yml)
 # MAD
 MAD - 2D platformer game with the ability to create your own levels.
+## Features
+* Opportunity to create own levels:
+  * Blocks - 6 types
+  * Backgrounds - any count of layers with custom parallac ratio
+  * Decoration - 3 types
+  * Mobs
+    * A lot of types of action
+    * Individual customization for each action - frame time, scale and other
+  * Camera
+    * Smoothness
+    * Types of following - forward and backward
+    * Zoom
+    * Location regarding the character
+  *
 ## Installation
 ### Dependencies and submodules
 - [SFML](https://www.sfml-dev.org)